-This was not specifically a martial art but an overall training program that included everything a commando needed; hand to hand combat, rigorous physical conditioning, firearms, explosives training, radio communications, navigation, wilderness survival training, combat first aid and foreign languages such as German and Arabic.
+This was not specifically a martial art but an overall training program that included everything a commando needed; hand to hand combat, rigorous physical condition, firearms training, explosives training, radio communications, navigation, wilderness survival training, combat first aid and foreign languages such as German and Arabic.
 From the photos it is clear that the physical conditioning was taken very seriously.
 We see hikes, mountain climbing, swimming, obstacle courses, and a great deal of rope climbing.

-The hand to hand combat had yet to be called Krav Maga; it was simply the unarmed portion of the training.
-This included boxing, judo, wrestling, knife fighting, stick fighting and gun disarm.
-Some veterans whom I have spoken with told of training with jackets; pulling it off rapidly and covering the enemy's face and then taking him down.
+The self defense aspect had yet to be named Krav Maga; it was simply the unarmed portion of the training.
+This included boxing, Judo, wrestling, knife fighting, stick fighting, and gun disarms.
+Some veterans whom I have spoken with told of training with jackets; pulling it off rapidly and covering the attacker's face and then taking him down.
 Some excellent photos can be found on the official Palmach website although you will need some Hebrew to navigate through the many photo albums.

 Palmach members training in Kapap stick fighting.

-The unique aspect of Kapap was the use of the stick, Noah Gross writes, " the 1960s saw the end of this era".
+The unique aspect of Kapap was the use of the stick, Noah Gross writes, " the 1960's saw the end of this era."

 Lotar is a general term used to describe the means, tactics and strategies that the Israeli government uses to combat terrorism.
 Lotar is an inclusive concept meaning anything the government, police, and military use to thwart the efforts of terrorism.
 It is not a specific martial art although it does include the hand to hand art of Krav Maga.
 Today this system is being marketed commercially outside of Israel as a martial arts style.
 This is false advertising, Beware!

 The war against terror includes not only military or political aspects, but financial, commercial and legal aspects as well.
-The special police unit known as Yamam, is often referred to as the "Unit that fights terror"(Lotar) although its official purpose is defined as dealing with hostage situations as well as various encounters based both on terrorism or criminal violence.
+The special police unit known as Yamam, is often referred to as the "unit that fights terror"(Lotar) although its official purpose is defined as dealing with hostage situations as well as various encounters based both on terrorism or criminal violence.

 In terms of the martial arts aspect, historically Lotar replaced Kapap.
 For decades the term Kapap was not really used until recently when it was revived as a commercial martial art.
 Part of the Lotar program is stress training; preparing the special police officer to be able to operate and function under the ever changing, worst case scenario combat environment.